 - Cracks in the walls, floor, and foundation of the basement

 #6 Attracts More Tenants

 Unpleasant smells and traces of flooding can deter potential tenants.
 Many tenants are reluctant to rent a property that will bring them problems, so it pays to remedy your rental property’s issues before you list it on the market.
 Basement waterproofing assures potential renters that your home won’t need constant maintenance and repairs.
-Likewise, a clean and tidy basement will attract more renters, making it easier to lease your property at a high price.
+Likewise, waterproofing ensures a clean and tidy basement.
+You can easily remodel your basement on a budget which will attract more renters, making it easier to lease your property at a high price.

 #7 Prevents Bugs and Rodents

 A basement is the perfect breeding ground for bugs and rodents.
 If your basement is always damp or flooded, this can attract all kinds of pests including cockroaches, ants, millipedes, and other insects, as well as small critters such as rats and mice.
 Hiring an exterminator can cost you around $60 to $125 and while you may think that’s not a big amount, a pest-infested property will negatively affect your tenant’s experience and your property’s value.

 #8 Saves You Money